 - Barcoding of samples - Samples can be batched and barcoded via reagents available through Fluidigm which will reduce staining variation, improve throughput on the instrument, and reduce any contribution of instrument variations.
 For these reasons we recommend barcoding of samples when possible.

 CyTOF Submission Form

-Please follow this link to fill out a CyTOF Request Form.
-The username and password are fcuser, all lower case.
+Please fill out the CyTOF Request Form.
+The username and password are fcuser, all lowercase.

 After submission of the CyTOF Request Form, the following information should be taken into account:

 - Concentration of samples should not be more than 1 million/mL.
 Data quality can suffer at higher concentrations.

 - Know your sample volumes and how you would like your sample to be introduced to the instrument.